Ximaz/epitech-ci-cd/README.md

 Do not abuse that feature as, the more suppressions, the less efficient memory checks are.
 It's just meant for some functions of the standard library which are known to be leaks-prone.
-It's not meant toa void memory checks on your own bad memory management.
+It's not meant to avoid memory checks on your own bad memory management.

 ## Repository's Secrets